mzio/surgery-hand-labels/README.md

 Nice to have:

-- [ ] Enable switching between images
+- [x] Enable switching between images (for bounding box annotations)
 - [x] Display (bounding box) annotations on load (in keypoint mode)
 - [ ] Clear all labels key command